 Delicate jellyfish drift near the shores of the Pacific Ocean, combing the water for prey.
 Touch these jellies, and they flash green light.
 Scientists harness this light for biological and medical research.

-See live flashlight fish in the exhibition!
-They typically hide along deep reefs and only venture out on moonless nights, wearing living lamps to light their way.
+Live flashlight fish, which are part of the exhibition, typically hide along deep reefs and only venture out on moonless nights, wearing living lamps to light their way.

 Picture a world of perpetual darkness—where living creatures come and go, never seeing the light of day.
 Instead of relying on sunlight, these animals flash and sparkle like fireworks.